-I had two rescues, Annie and Reese, who never let me out of their sight, and Tully, my puppy, whom I had introduced to the lake a few months earlier.
+I had two rescues, Annie and Reese, who never let me out of their sight, and a puppy named Tully, whom I had introduced to the lake the precvious.
 I wondered whether Annie and Reese would ever learn to love the water too.

-It was too hot to think about it for long.
-I dove in and swam out about 40 feet, then rolled over to check on my pups.
+It was too hot to think about it for long and I dove in and swam out about 40 feet, then rolled over to check on my pups.
 I was thrilled to see Tully paddling toward me like a natural.
 That thrill was short-lived.
-Annie had jumped onto the seat of my wave runner, and as she balanced there, the dock line tightened and pitched her straight into the lake.
+Annie always had to be near me or at least be able to see where I was.
+She jumped onto the seat of my wave runner, and as she tried to keep her balance, the dock line tightened and pitched her straight into the lake.
 It would have been funny if she hadn’t been panicking.
 I swam toward her as fast as I could, with Tully right behind me.
 “It’s okay, Annie!
 Good job!”
 I called out, trying to sound calm.
-The moment I had her in my arms, the unexpected happened — Reese had been watching from the dock, and in all the excitement, she did exactly what I had been training her to do: she rolled over.
+The moment I had her in my arms, the unexpected happened — Reese who was watching from the dock, in all the excitement, she did exactly what I had been training her to do: she rolled over.
 Right off the edge and into the water.

-I fired up my computer — on a dial-up connection, since this was 1996, when the internet was still a new way to find things — and spent hours searching.
+I fired up my computer — on a dial-up connection — and spent hours searching.
 Every link I hit went nowhere.
 It was clear: this product simply didn’t exist.
 I was torn between my love of lake life and the need to keep my dogs safe.
 Eventually, the answer became obvious.
 If no one had built it yet, I would have to build it myself.

 I envisioned a ramp of sorts, but since I didn’t own the dock, my design options were limited — though not my vision.
-I tried all sorts of configurations and eventually landed on a ramp tied with life vests for flotation.
-It was crude, but it worked.
-For the first time, I could actually relax and enjoy my days at the lake.
+I tried all sorts of configurations and eventually landed on board with life vests tied to it for flotation.
+It was crude, and tacky, however the dogs didn’t care and it worked.
+Finally , I could relax and enjoy my days at the lake.

-Before long, the neighbors were bringing their dogs over to use it too.
-Boaters would anchor nearby just to watch the dogs leaping off the ramp, racing for a ball, and scrambling back up to do it all over again.
+Before long, the neighbors asked if they could bring their dogs to use it too. i could hardly believe how much all of the dogs love using it.
+I also loved to see boaters on the lake anchored out and watching the circus as the dogs would leap off the ramp, race for a ball, and scrambling back up to do it all over again.
 I imagine the sight of dogs of all sizes launching off the dock and bumping each other off was quite entertaining for spectators.
-Even so, I never seriously considered selling doggydocks® commercially — though I did build them for a few neighbors and a couple of local pet stores.
-It would take several more years before I felt convinced there was real demand.
+Even so, I never seriously considered selling doggydocks® commercially — though I did build them for a few neighbors and a couple for local pet stores.
+It would take several years before I felt convinced there was real demand.

-Even as an entrepreneur, doggydocks® felt personal to me.
+Even for a seasoned entrepreneur, doggydocks® felt personal to me.
 I loved my dogs and the water, but I couldn’t quite believe I could make a living from something I cared about so deeply.
 Over time, though, I came to see that other dog owners shared the same concerns, and that I wasn’t alone in wanting to keep dogs safe around water.

 A few years after we began selling doggydocks®, a writer from a national boating magazine asked me a simple question: “Why did you develop doggydocks®?”
-I’d heard it before, but this time, something shifted.
-The question flooded me with a memory I had long buried — the dog I had lost more than 20 years earlier, who had drowned in a friend’s swimming pool.
+I’d heard the same question several times but this time it triggered something and I was overcome with a memory I had long buried — the dog I had lost more than 20 years earlier, who had drowned in a friend’s swimming pool.
 The grief had been so heavy that I’d pushed the memory away entirely.
 In that moment, I understood, perhaps for the first time, why I had poured so much time, energy, and money into creating this product.
 It was my way of healing — from grief, and from the guilt of knowing my dog had drowned because there was simply no way for her to get out of the water.

 Over the years, doggydocks® has helped prevent countless drownings, and that remains the driving force behind everything we do.
 What surprised me along the way is that the majority of our customers are owners of water-loving dogs who have turned doggydocks® into a favorite toy — something both they and their dogs genuinely enjoy.
 As it turns out, the dogs didn’t much care that it was supposed to be a serious life-saving device.